 If you have kids, your first stop should be COSI.
 This interactive children’s museum keeps kids entertained for hours, and there’s a special play area just for younger kids.

 The Columbus Zoo & Aquarium is also a must-do activity.
 Don’t miss the Heart of Africa exhibit in the warmer months.
 Here is where you’ll see cheetahs, lions, zebras, and even feed a giraffe.

-If you are looking for other things to do nearby, why not take a day trip to Mansfield which offers the Little Buckeye Children’s Museum, Kingwood Center Gardens, Gorman Nature Center, and more!
+If you are looking for other things to do nearby, why not take a day trip to Mansfield.
+Here you can see the Little Buckeye Children’s Museum, Kingwood Center Gardens, Gorman Nature Center, and more.

 No matter who you’re traveling with, how long you’re staying, and what type of exploration you’re looking for, you’ll be met with a large dose of Hoosier Hospitality.
 Morgan of VisitIndy

 Where to Stay on an Indianapolis Staycation

 Regardless of where you rest your head, these downtown hotels are within walking distance to White River State Park, a 250-acre urban greenspace with a Central Canal (rent a paddleboat!) or seven family-friendly museums, like the Indianapolis Zoo or Eiteljorg Museum for Native Americans and Western Indian Art.

 If you’re planning a family trip to Indianapolis, book a room at the downtown Crowne Plaza at Historic Union Station Hotel where you can actually sleep in one of the original train cars from Indy’s days as the world’s first-ever Union Station.

 Another good choice for families is the JW Marriott, across the street from the Lucas Oil football stadium.

 Oklahoma City is the perfect place for a staycation.
 Its fascinating history, thriving local food scene, national sports, and outdoor recreation offer up fun for all ages.